by Setareh Moafi, Ph.D., L.Ac. & Salvador Cefalu, M.S., L.Ac.

 The Lung Qi supports us to breathe in and out, and to let go.
 The struggle to let go of whatever is bothering us from the past is the primary reason why we often have so much trouble with the health of our Lungs during challenging or uncertain times.

-When we cultivate ourselves through practices such as Yoga, Qi Gong and Tai Chi, we learn to observe and control the breathing and regulate the flow of Qi throughout the whole body.
+When you practice self-cultivation through exercises such as Yoga, Qi Gong and Tai Chi, you learn to observe and control the breathing and regulate the flow of Qi throughout the whole body.
 This supports strong muscles, tendons, skin and hair, as well as all organ and glandular functions.

-Breath awareness pulls us out of our minds and into our bodies, bringing us more in touch with the present moment where energy flows harmoniously throughout the body and mind.
+Breath awareness pulls you out of your mind and into your body, bringing you more in touch with the present moment where energy flows harmoniously.

 Our breath teaches us to be present with what is rather than trying to make it something else; a state that creates resistance and stress.